Upper School Mathematics

 In this course, we will explore a variety of topics that reinforce prior mathematical skills and understanding, and prepare students for more advanced mathematics courses, Calculus in particular.
 For an appetizer, we begin with some review of algebra and the function concept, including equation solving and function composition.
 The main course of the meal is trigonometry, as we advance from triangular trigonometry to circular trigonometry.
 We enjoy dessert towards the end of the year with some discrete mathematics, probability, and an exploration of conic sections.

 The emphasis throughout is using the exercise and reinforcement of mechanical skills to achieve deeper understanding of the connections to other parts of mathematics and other fields of study.
-Rote learning and memorization are not the goal, but success in this course requires practice and preparation.
+Success in this course requires practice and preparation.

 Topics of study will include: